LANCASTER, MORECAMBE & DIST. TTL CONSTITUTION

 4. RILEY CUP - Team Handicap format for Championship Division teams

-7. Clubs may select a registered player to play in the Coronation or Riley cup who was not included in the original handicap calculation which may/may not involve a recalculation of the team handicap.
+8. Clubs may select a registered player to play in the Coronation or Riley cup who was not included in the original handicap calculation for that comp.
+He/she will take the handicap of the replaced player unless it is seen as an unfair advantage.

 9. The formats of all the cup comps are subject to change.